ritigya04/ritigya04/README.md

 - 👋 Hi, I’m @ritigya04
-- 👀 I’m interested in competitive coding
+- 👀 I’m interested in competitive coding and Web development
 - 🌱 I’m currently learning computer science engineering
 - 💞️ I’m looking to collaborate on coding, marketing, web development
 - 📫 How to reach me at ritigyacharan508@gmail.com